SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 To set up the import of Azure DevOps repositories:

-1. Set your global settings
+1. Set your global DevOps Platform settings
 2. Add a personal access token for importing repositories

 ### Setting your global settings
 To import your Azure DevOps repositories into SonarQube, you need to first set your global SonarQube settings.
-Navigate to **Administration > Configuration > General Settings > ALM Integrations**, select the **Azure DevOps** tab, and click the **Create configuration** button.
+Navigate to **Administration > Configuration > General Settings > DevOps Platform Integrations**, select the **Azure DevOps** tab, and click the **Create configuration** button.
 Specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Azure DevOps configuration at the project level.
 Use something succinct and easily recognizable.
 - **Azure DevOps collection/organization URL** – If you are using Azure DevOps Server, provide your full Azure DevOps collection URL.
 For example, `https://ado.your-company.com/DefaultCollection`.
 If you are using Azure DevOps Services, provide your full Azure DevOps organization URL.
 For example, `https://dev.azure.com/your_organization`.